dtklumpp/react-counters/README.md

 The above workflow has led to the popular component architecture of distinguishing [Container and Presentational Components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).

+**Container components** are components whose job it is to exclusively manage state and and render presentational components, passing them the data they need as props.
+None of our components are container components yet because none of them exclusively manage state AND render presentational components.

 **Presentational components** are components that render themselves based solely on the information that they receive from props.
 At this point, all of our components are presentational.

-**Container components** are components whose job it is to exclusively manage state and and render presentational components, passing them the data they need as props.

 This leads to a very nice division where state management and presentation are cleanly separated.